 Both of these products have 1.6-inch grommets, so they’ll be easy to hang up.
 Also, they come in varying sizes and colors.
-Since they were constructed for sound dampening purposes, rather than for providing privacy, you’ll at least know that they’re effective.
+Since they were constructed for sound-dampening purposes, rather than for providing privacy, you’ll at least know that they’re effective.
 They’re also very affordable, so you don’t need to worry about that either.

-There you have it, six of the best soundproof room divider curtains, along with 2 excellent soundproof curtain alternatives.
+There you have it, some of the best soundproof room divider curtains, along with excellent soundproof curtain alternatives.
 Hopefully, this article has shown you what you can expect to find when you start looking into room divider curtains.
 They can be excellent soundproofing tools if you use them right and let them fall from the ceiling to the floor.
 In fact, soundproof curtains or room dividers may even be more effective than having a door since the sound won’t be able to bounce off the hard surface.

 If the situation is dire, and you really have nothing else to divide the room with, you could also use soundproof blankets.
 However, they’re definitely the least attractive solution.
 Still, some of them do have grommets, and you could always cover them up with prettier lightweight curtains.

 Once you’ve covered your walls and windows with soundproof curtains and divided your home with soundproof room dividers, the only thing that’s left to do is enjoy the silence.
 In fact, you can even preserve it further, by only buying quiet appliances, like air purifiers, kettles, or even blenders!
 Fortunately, I happen to have an archive full of recommendations.